Vicente Guerrero Program outside of Oaxaca de Juarez, Oaxaca

 The program also supports hundreds of children and community members at the local community center.
 The Vicente Guerrero community center offers a variety of services for children, including reading programs, a bookmobile, computer classes, early education classes, and a summer program to promote learning and community development.
 The center also provides community members access to adult education classes.
 Over 100 adults participate in adult education classes every year to receive their equivalent of elementary, middle and high school certificates.
 Adults involved in this program who have children of their own realize the benefits of education and keeping their kids in school.

 Friends of Pimpollo teams travel frequently to the Vicente Guerrero community.
-Teams have worked with the local families at Vincente Guerrero to build and paint school rooms, upgrade the community center, and pour pisos (floors) for families and school buildings.
+Teams have worked with the local families at Vicente Guerrero to build and paint school rooms, upgrade the community center, and pour pisos (floors) for families and school buildings.
 Discussions are always underway to identify ways that we can expand our impact in this very impoverished community.

 The Vicente Guerrero community is also home to our newest program, Oaxaca Kids Can.